MichaelBelousov/LanguagePlay/Fluster/docs/factory.md

 ## Structs

-a namespace with the call operator implemented to generate an instance on the stack.
+a namespace with the call operator implemented to return an instance on the stack

 ## Classes

 a class is a struct with dynamic dispatch (vtable) and inheritance

 ## Low-level abstraction